DanielReverter/EDA-on-data-science-jobs-and-salary-prediction/README.md

     <img src="Images/Salary_2.png" width="1000"/>
     </div>

-    *The first graph shows that there is a large number of outliers in the dataset.
+    *The first graph shows that there are a large number of outliers in the dataset.
 The maximum salary is 900k$ per year!*

     *The second graph is the same boxplot as the first with the outliers filtered out, to make it easier to understand.
 There it is shown that half of all the salaries are between 57k\$ and 143k\$ (first and third quartiles), with the median being at around 95k\$.*